matthee500/debian-minimal-sway/README.md

   ```bash
   usermod -aG sudo <username>
   ```
-* We will have to exit all logged in sessions to apply our modifications, in our case we will have to exit twice, a reboot will also suffice:
+* We will have to exit all logged-in sessions to apply our modifications, in our case we will have to exit twice, a reboot will also suffice:
   ```bash
   exit
   ```